1. GENERAL PLAN 1.1. PLAN OBJECTIVES The Management Plan has the following objectives:

 | 3. |

 - b)Define commercial species according to market conditions.
-It must be taken into account that low-abundance species, meaning those with less than 0.3 trees per hectare starting at 30 cm dbh, according to the sampling inventory, are included within the group of non-harvestable trees and are not considered in the determination of the harvest intensity.
+It must be taken into account that low-abundance species, that is, those that have fewer than 0.3 trees per hectare starting from 30 cm dbh, according to the sampling inventory, are included within the group of non-harvestable trees and are not considered in determining the harvest intensity.

 Table 13: List of low-abundance species (fewer than 0.3 trees per hectare with dbh greater than or equal to 30 cm, according to the sampling inventory)